-I had the misfortune to find out, not long ago, that a computer owner's worst nightmare is a failing hard disk drive.
-Not because of the need to buy a new one, but because you will face the risk of losing part or even all of your stored data.
-Moving on from the initial apocalyptic view, as the life expectancy of a hard drive is between 3 to 5 years, it is necessary to check its health on a regular basis.
-So I propose a short analysis which includes several programs that you can use to analyze your HDD.
-Let's get started.
+We recently had the misfortune to find out that a computer owner's worst nightmare is a failing hard disk drive.
+It is not because you need to buy a new one, but because you face the risk of losing some or even all of the data you stored on that hard drive.
+Moving on from the initial apocalyptic perspective, as the life expectancy of a hard-disk is somewhere between 3 to 5 years, you should check your HDDs' or SSDs' health regularly.
+To help you out, in this article we share some of the best Windows apps that you can use to analyze your storage drives.
+If you are interested, read on:

 S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology) is the embedded monitoring system of any modern HDD or SSD, but, unfortunately, it only lets itself be known to us when an imminent hardware failure is possible.
-That seems to be a little late.
-Still, luckily for us, there are a series of utilities that can read the various reliability indicators used by S.M.A.R.T.
+(Self-Monitoring, Analysis, and Reporting Technology) is a built-in monitoring system found on all modern HDDs and SSDs.
+Unfortunately, it only lets itself be known to us when there is an imminent hardware failure, which might be a little late.
+However, there are apps can read the various reliability indicators monitored by S.M.A.R.T.

-Nevertheless, all major HDD manufacturers recommend an occasional check of your disk status, as well as running a few surface tests and benchmarks.
-Any version of Windows has the Check Disk tool that is a fairly simple way of caring for your hard disk and identify errors, but it usually seems to be of little help in identifying hardware failure.
+All the major manufacturers recommend occasional checks of your hard drives, as well as running some surface tests and benchmarks.
+All versions of Windows include the Check Disk tool, which offers a simple way to care for your hard-disk and to identify errors, but it is usually of little help in identifying hardware failures.

 There are many free testing tools to help us predict and protect ourselves from these unavoidable circumstances of a hard drive failure.
-Still, I propose using one of these free third party diagnostic tools: PassMark's DiskCheckup, CrystalDiskInfo and/or HDDScan.
+We recommend using one of the following diagnostic tools: PassMark DiskCheckup, CrystalDiskInfo, HDDScan, and GSmartControl.

-All these utilities incorporate the built-in S.M.A.R.T feature mentioned above that helps them give information on read and write speeds, HDD temperature and other important indicators of disk reliability.
+All these apps can read information from the hard drive's built-in S.M.A.R.T system, which helps them give you information on reading and writing speeds, HDD or SSD temperature and other vital indicators of reliability.

 DiskCheckup is a hard drive testing program that is free for personal use.
-You have to download a small 2 MB file with a fairly simple installation and instant reporting of S.M.A.R.T. attributes (if they are supported by your hard drive).
-In this review I used DiskCheckup v3.3 (build 1000) released on February 5th, 2015.
+When you open it, it provides you with an instant reporting of the S.M.A.R.T. attributes of your hard drive.
+For this article, we used DiskCheckup v3.4 (build 1003).

 Under the SMART Info tab you can view the current state and values of the following attributes: raw read error rate, spin up time, reported uncorrectable errors, power on time, load cycle count, temperature, command timeout, current pending sector count, total LBAs read (Logical Block Addressing), free fall protection, and head flying hours.